Trending in Nigeria

-A team of fact finders have confirmed that Port Harcourt Refinery is fully operational.
-It recieves crude and process at about 70% capacity.
+A team of fact-finders have confirmed that Port Harcourt Refinery is fully operational.
+It receives crude and process at about 70% capacity.

 Port Harcourt refinery is currently running at 70% installed capacity.